WebAssembly/WASI/proposals/filesystem/wasi-filesystem.abi.md

   Descriptor flags.

-  Note: This was called `fdflags` in earlier versions of WASI.
+  Note: This was called `fd-flags` in earlier versions of WASI.

 Size: 1, Alignment: 1